mozilla/agithub/README.md

    You are following octocat
    ```

-   You may find this useful&nbsp;&mdash; or not.
+   You may find this useful &mdash; or not.

 6. Finally, `agithub` knows nothing at all about the GitHub API, and it
    won't second-guess you.